trunkclub/trunkclub.github.io/_posts/2015-11-05-test-your-soa-with-firebat.md

 Service-oriented architectures are notoriously difficult to test effectively.
-Unit tests only cover an individual service, and if responses are stubbed and that endpoint's contract changes, your on-call engineers aren't going to be too thrilled.
+Unit tests only cover an individual service, and if responses are stubbed and that endpoint\'s contract changes, your on-call engineers aren\'t going to be too thrilled.

 So how can you write tests across your services that give you confidence to